When Top Gear's Sabine Schmitz raced a van around the Nürburgring

 “Well they are slow, but I am fast,” Schmitz said, laughing.

-Limited to just 136 horsepower and a 0-60mph time of a laborious 21 seconds, this was always going to be a tough ask, but Schmitz was certainly taking it seriously.
+Limited to just 136 horsepower and a 0-97km/h time of a laborious 21 seconds, this was always going to be a tough ask, but Schmitz was certainly taking it seriously.

 “I have to brake with my left foot,” Schmitz told an increasingly nervous looking Hammond, “then I can keep my right foot always on the gas, see?”